Heathfield Vets

 I am married to Rose-Ann and am the proud father of 2 daughters, Natalie & Jaime.

+We have 2 family cats, Tommy and Peter, and a Springer Spaniel called Nala.
 We also have a small flock of pet chickens, which produce fresh eggs for the larder.

 Ian Killian – BVSc MRCVS